RENEE MONTAGNE, HOST:

 Joining us for more on today's developments is journalist Jean-Jacques Cornish, who is covering the proceedings in Pretoria.
 Good morning.

 JEAN-JACQUES CORNISH: Good morning to you.

 MONTAGNE: Six months ago, Pistorius was a global hero - last summer, a double amputee sprinting to Paralympic victory on carbon fiber blades.
 Today, prosecutors are say he should be locked behind bars while this case proceeds.
 Why?

-CORNISH: Well, the fact is, this is the best known South African, most recognized South African possibly next to Nelson Mandela, a national hero for what he's done as a Paralympic and as a para-athlete.
-The fact is, here now, the shooting of his girlfriend, beautiful model girlfriend on Valentine's Day has raised the whole specter of violence against females, against women - which is a real problem in South Africa - and the issue of gun ownership, which, of course, you have in your country to.
+CORNISH: Well, the fact is, this is the best known South African - most recognized South African, possibly, next to Nelson Mandela; a national hero for what he's done as a Paralympic and as a para-athlete.
+The fact is, here now, the shooting of his girlfriend - beautiful, model girlfriend on Valentine's Day has raised the whole specter of violence against females, against women - which is a real problem in South Africa; and the issue of gun ownership which, of course, you have in your country, too.
 Those two issues have been highlighted by this.

 CORNISH: ...and because...

 CORNISH: ...because they were in the midst of an argument.